What's an FSA?

 All FSA funds expire on December 31st for active and benefits eligible employees.
 Justworks' FSA runs on a calendar year (1/1 - 12/31), regardless of when you or your company join.
 Funds do not rollover and unused funds on December 31st will be forfeited.

-Additionally, keep in mind that FSA funds will expire on the day that employees are terminated.
-Even if employees have unused FSA funds, they may no longer use FSA funds for expenses incurred after their termination date.
+Additionally, keep in mind that FSA funds will expire on the day that employees are separated.
+Even if employees have unused FSA funds, they may no longer use FSA funds for expenses incurred after their separation date.
 This is also the case if an employee’s employment status changes and leads to being ineligible for the benefit.

 If employees are on COBRA can they continue to use their FSA for qualified expenses?